Police: 5 killed, including officer, in N. Carolina shooting

 The gunfire broke out around 5 p.m. along the Neuse River Greenway in a residential area northeast of downtown, Raleigh Mayor Mary-Ann Baldwin said.
 Officers from numerous law enforcement agencies swarmed the area, closing roads and warning residents to stay inside while they searched for the shooter.

-Among those slain was an off-duty police officer, authorities said.
-Two other people, including another police officer, were taken to hospitals.
+Two people, including another police officer, were taken to hospitals.
 The officer was later released, but the other survivor remained in critical condition.

 Authorities didn't offer any details on a motive, but Baldwin joined Cooper in decrying the violence.